 - When a railroad company has filed railroad corridor maps pursuant to G.S.
-136-199, then the following provisions in subsections (a) and (b) of this section shall apply.
+136-199, then the provisions in subsections (a) and (b) of this section shall apply.
 A county shall not approve any development plan where the sole means of ingress to and egress from the property being developed is a roadway that encroaches upon a railroad corridor without first obtaining the written consent of the railroad company.
 For purposes of this section, the county planning board, commission, or other department with jurisdiction over development plans shall require any applicant for a development plan to obtain the written consent of the railroad company by contacting the railroad company by certified mail, return receipt requested, through its current registered agent at the address on file with the North Carolina Department of the Secretary of State.
 The railroad company shall have 60 days from receipt of a request for written consent made under this section to approve, deny with an explanation, or respond with its requirements.
 Except in regard to railroad crossings, failure to respond to the request for written consent within 60 days shall be deemed to be approval of the request for written consent by the railroad company unless the railroad owns the railroad corridor in fee simple.
 Nothing herein shall be construed to alter or affect the property rights of the railroad or adjacent or underlying landowners. - (b) The applicant shall provide directly to the county the written consent of the railroad obtained under subsection (a) of this section.
-Receipt by the county from the applicant of either of the following may be relied upon in all respects by the county in determining whether to approve any development plan under subsection (a) of this section, and the county shall have no liability whatsoever resulting from reliance thereon: - (1) A copy of the railroad's written consent obtained under subsection (a) of this section; or - (2) A certification that no consent of a railroad is required under subsection (a) of this section because the development plan sought does not fall within a railroad corridor according to railroad maps filed pursuant to G.S.
-136-199.
-The certification provided under this subsection shall be signed by the applicant under penalty of perjury."
+Receipt by the county from the applicant of either of the following may be relied upon in all respects by the county in determining whether to approve any development plan under subsection (a) of this section, and the county shall have no liability resulting from reliance thereon: - (1) A copy of the railroad's written consent obtained under subsection (a) of this section; or - (2) A certification that no consent of a railroad is required under subsection (a) of this section because the development plan sought does not fall within a railroad corridor according to railroad maps filed pursuant to G.S.
+136-199. - (c) Notwithstanding the provisions of subsection (a), if the sole means of ingress and egress to a property being developed is over an existing public roadway established and maintained by the State or municipality and within a railroad corridor and does not require the use of any additional land within the railroad corridor, then the provisions of subsection (a) shall not apply and the applicant seeking approval of the development plan from the county may use that existing public roadway in its development plan without obtaining consent of the railroad.
+Nothing in this subsection shall be construed to alter or affect the property rights of the railroad or adjacent or underlying landowners. - (d) The Department of Transportation may not condition the approval of any development plan on an applicant making road improvements, including adding an additional lane, if those road improvements would be within the railroad corridor and would require the consent of the railroad under subsection (a)."

-SECTION 11.
+SECTION 10.
 G.S.
 153A-340 is amended by adding two new subsections to read: